thewtex/thesis/introduction/background_and_significance.rst

 are warmer by 0.4-2.2 ºC, and they can be very close to one another, less than 1 mm apart [Casscells1996]_.
 Increased cell density correlated with macrophage cell density and proximity to the luminal surface.
-In general, the thermal profile is heterogenous.
+In general, the thermal profile is heterogeneous.
 Temperature is also found to be higher in areas where local pH is lower, and it is inversely correlated with smooth muscle cell density [Madjid2002]_.

-There are two methods to measure temperature variations *in vivo*: a thermistor and infrared means.
+There are two methods to measure temperature variations *in vivo*: using either thermistors or infrared techniques.
 A thermistor placed at the tip of a catheter must come into direct contact with tissue's luminal surface.
 A fiber-optic cable in a catheter can transmit infrared energy that indicates local temperature.
 In both cases, blood flow may redistribute local spikes in temperature [Kim2008]_.